EmCat2000/manual/content/01-blocks-scripts-and-sprites/index.md

 ![image472.png](assets/image472.png) <!--  style="width:2.26389in;height:1.22222in" alt="Graphical user interface, text, application, chat or text message Description automatically generated" / -->

 It
-is used to keep data that persist from one Snap*!* session to the next, if you use the same browser and the same login.
+is used to keep data that persist from one [Snap]{.snap} session to the next, if you use the same browser and the same login.

 The world map library\index{map library} has these blocks: